jesmithiv/jesmithiv.github.io/_posts/2016-04-24-outsmarting-the-smart-dash.md

 This command turns off smart dashes, allowing you to preserve `--`, etc. in any document, but it allows smart quotes to continue functioning.
 Interestingly, System Preferences will show the smart dashes and smart quotes box *unchecked* after this change even though smart quotes still work.

-For more on dash usage, see [The Punctation Guide](http://www.thepunctuationguide.com/em-dash.html).
+For more on dash usage, see [The Punctuation Guide](http://www.thepunctuationguide.com/em-dash.html).